 You could fund your portion through a friend or a family member or a business associate or a partner.

 With the hard money lender’s loan, the good news is that the amount you need to borrow is a far smaller amount of money than before the hard money loan.

-This can be the difference between looking for thousand or tens of thousands of dollar and looking for multiple hundreds of thousands of dollars, depending on your geographic area.
+This can be the difference between looking for a thousand or tens of thousands of dollars and looking for multiple hundreds of thousands of dollars (depending on your market).

 The smaller amount is far easier to raise than the full amount—and between the two, you’ll have full funding for your flip.